It’s the first of five four-hour live music events featuring singers and DJs

 Aaldering Luxury Lodges

-Unique tip: All guests are entitled to a free wine tasting session and cellar tour with winemaker Dustin Osborne, so be sure to book this experience on arrival.
+Unique tip: All guests are entitled to a free wine tasting session and cellar tour with viticulturist and winemaker PJ Geyer, book this experience on your arrival.

 Aaldering Vineyards & Wines | Devon Valley Road | Devon Valley | Stellenbosch | +27 (0) 21 865 2495